San Jon Dadaint spring

 Show all 3 images

-From the mineral water trail signpost, which is located on the hiking trail towards the Lischana hut, the trail continues a bit into the forest.
-The main source is about 15 meters above the Lischana stream in a small area.
+The main source of the mineral spring is about 15 meters above the Lischana stream in a small area.
 There are other pools around it.
 The highlight is the brownish spring tufa a little below, which with its stair-like appearance makes the San Jon Dadaint spring something very special.

 Since there is no catchment, the water cannot be tasted.